5 Reasons to Use SharePoint On-Premises for Project Management

 - Knowledge management.

-In 2011, Microsoft launched Office 365, a subscription-based plan with Word, Excel, and PowerPoint, and services such as email, social, file storage, and web conferencing.
+In June 2011, Microsoft launched Office 365, a cloud-based subscription plan with Word, Excel, and PowerPoint, and services such as email, social, file storage, and web conferencing.

 Why use SharePoint for Project Management?